Making an application

 The John Taylor Free School is due to open in September 2018 and will be admitting children into Year 7.
 Applications for this school should be made directly.

-You can apply online from 4 September 2017.
-The closing date for applications is 31 October 2017.
+The closing date for online applications was 31 October 2017.

 Applying by post

-Alternatively you can apply by completing a paper application form between 4 September and 31 October 2017.
+You can make a late application by completing a paper application form and either:

 Is there a closing date?

-Yes, the closing date for secondary school applications is 31 October 2017.
+Yes, the closing date for secondary school applications was 31 October 2017.